KWEYUGEOFREY/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ### General

-- Allowed editors: vi, vim, emacs
+- Allowed editors : vi, vim, emacs
 - All your files will be compiled on Ubuntu 14.04 LTS
 - Your programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
 - All your files should end with a new line